RoboticCheese/kindle-chef/README.md

 ***Chef::Provider::KindleApp::MacOsX::AppStore***

-Provider for doing installs from the Mac App Store (default for OS X)
+Provider for doing installs from the Mac App Store (default for OS X).

 ***Chef::Provider::KindleApp::MacOsX::Direct***

 Provider for downloading the .dmg file directly from Amazon.

+***Chef::Provider::KindleApp::Windows::Direct***

+Provider for downloading the .exe file directly from Amazon (default for Windows).

 Contributing
 ============